C. K. Gandhirajan: Early life and education

 C.K.
 Gandhirajan did his schooling in the Thiruvallur District of Tamil Nadu.
 He majored in chemistry at the University of Madras.
 He holds a doctorate for his thesis on "organized crime" from the University of Madras.
-He is interested in subjects like Community Policing, Organized Crime, Juvenile Delinquency and Police Training.
+He is interested in subjects like Community policing, organized crime, juvenile delinquency, and police training.

 Career

 C.K.
 Gandhirajan joined the IPS as a member of the 1985 batch.
 He did his training at the National Police Academy, Hyderabad.
-After serving as Assistant Superintendent of Police, he was promoted to Superintendent of Police in 1989 and served in Dharmapuri, Erode, and Chengalpattu East Districts.
+After serving as Assistant Superintendent of Police, he was promoted to Superintendent of Police in 1989 and served in the Dharmapuri, Erode, and Chengalpattu East Districts.
 He was appointed as the Deputy Commissioner of Police in the Washermanpet area of Chennai.
-In 1999, he was promoted to Deputy Inspector General of Police and served in the Chennai Range, armed police, training and railways.
-He was promoted to the rank of Inspector General of Police on 22 October 2005 and served in Operations and Intelligence before being posted as The Commissioner of Police, Coimbatore City.
+In 1999, he was promoted to Deputy Inspector General of Police and served in the Chennai Range, armed police, training, and railways.
+He was promoted to the rank of Inspector General of Police on October 22, 2005, and served in Operations and Intelligence before being posted as The Commissioner of Police, Coimbatore City.
 He was promoted to Additional Director General of Police on 1 November 2010, where he headed the Enforcement and Tamil Nadu Police Transport Corporation.

-Asaithambi Encounter ,1996
+Asaithambi Encounter, 1996

 Asaithambi was a notorious gangster in the 1990s, prominent in the underworld of North Chennai.
 He was involved in kidnapping, extortion and contract killing.

 When he extended his criminal activities throughout the city, the government of Tamil Nadu commissioned a special team, Operation Asai, headed by then Chennai Superintendent of Police C.K.
 Gandhirajan.

-On 30 July 1996, Gandhirajan and his team gunned down Asaithambi and his gang in front of Loyola College, Chennai.
+On July 30, 1996, Gandhirajan and his team gunned down Asaithambi and his gang in front of Loyola College, Chennai.
 Gandhirajan was awarded the President's Police Medal for Gallantry for his actions.

 The year 1996 is considered the first encounter in Chennai city limits.